- Application Forms

 OCANZ is thrilled to announce that we have awarded four bursary supports in 2022.
 The successful applicants will use the bursary funds to support their attendance at various events including the National Aboriginal and Torres Strait Islander Eye Health and the Indigenous Allied Health conference.

-2023 OCANZ Bursaries – now open for applications
+2023 OCANZ Bursaries – now closed for submissions

 Following the success of the bursary program in 2022 we are pleased to announce that we are offering bursaries again in 2023.
 OCANZ is now inviting applications from Aboriginal, Torres Strait Islander and/or Māori community members, students and/or academics who are working with one or more Australian or Aotearoa/New Zealand optometry schools to improve the delivery of culturally safe curriculum and have a strong interest in First Nations health.